svanhoutte/wyze_garmin_sync/README.md

     python3 --version

-You ll need also a linux environment most of the recent distribution should work.
+You ll need also a Linux environment most of the recent distribution should work.

 ### [](https://github.com/svanhoutte/wyze_garmin_sync#installation)Installation